Local Insights February 18, 2026 • Joseph E. Haberl

 • Maintenance-Free Living: Condos provide fewer upkeep responsibilities than single-family homes—a big plus for second homeowners.

-• Community Amenities: Many condo associations offer shared pools, outdoor entertaining areas, and parking, adding convenience without the extra burden of maintenance.
+• Community Amenities: Many condo associations offer shared pools, outdoor entertaining areas, and parking, adding convenience without the burden of maintenance.

 Historical Trends in the Lavallette Condo Market